-- 1. Extrasystemic armed conflict occurs between a state and a non-state group outside its own territory.
-(In the COW project, extrasystemic war is subdivided into colonial war and imperial war, but this distinction is not used here.)
-These conflicts are by definition territorial, since the government side is fighting to retain control of a territory outside the state system. - 2.
-Interstate armed conflict occurs between two or more states. - 3.
+- 2. Interstate armed conflict occurs between two or more states. - 3.
 Internal armed conflict occurs between the government of a state and one or more internal opposition group(s) without intervention from other states. - 4.
 Internationalized internal armed conflict occurs between the government of a state and one or more internal opposition group(s) with intervention from other states (secondary parties) on one or both sides.

-3.14 Startdate
+3.15 Startdate

 The date of the first battle-related death recorded in the conflict is coded as the Startdate in the dataset.
 The date is set after the conflict fulfils all criteria required in the definition of an armed conflict, except for the number of deaths.
 In some cases, the initial fatality occurs in a year prior to the first year of activity.
-For instance, in the conflict in Ethiopia over the territory Eritrea (conflict ID 78), the first battle-related deaths occurred in September 1961.
+For instance, in the conflict in Ethiopia over the territory Eritrea (conflict ID 275), the first battle-related deaths occurred in September 1961.
 During the remaining months of 1961, the conflict did not reach the required 25 battle-related deaths threshold and the conflict is thus coded as inactive in 1961.
-25 battle-related deaths were not recorded until three years later.9
+25 battle-related deaths were not recorded until three years later.
+12